NavpreetSamra/tiledesk-docs/docs/websdk.md

 * **projectid**.
 The TileDesk project id.
 Find your TileDesk ProjectID in the TileDesk Dashboard under the Widget menu.

 * **preChatForm**: You can require customers to enter information like name and email before sending a chat message by enabling the Pre-Chat form.
 Permitted values: true, false.
 The default value is false.

-* **align**: Make the Chat available on the Right or on the Left of the screen.
+* **align**: Make the chat available on the Right or on the Left of the screen.
 Permitted values: 'right', 'left'.
 Default value is right.

 * **calloutTimer**: Proactively open the chat windows to increase the customer engagement.
 Permitted values: -1 (Disabled), 0 (Immediatly) or a positive integer value.
 For exmaple: 5 (After 5 seconds),  10 (After 10 seconds).